het-tanis/prolug-labs/Kubernetes-Labs/Kafka-deployment-in-kubernetes/intro.md

-#Welcome to ProLUG Kubernetes Troubleshooting CKA Lab2
+#Welcome to ProLUG Kafka deployment into Kubernetes